Onboarding guide for charter and private schools

 Since launching Library Go with Saint Paul Public Schools (SPPS) in 2017, our librarians have reported remarkable stories of students who have benefited from library resources.
 By simply relaying their student ID numbers to librarians, students can access thousands of books, magazines, music downloads, academic enrichment programs, homework help, and more.
 As one librarian said, “I feel like a magician—the kids are so amazed every time it works.”

-These library resources not only help students achieve, they also convey that youth are supported by their community.
+These library resources not only help students achieve, but they also convey that youth are supported by their community.
 This is critical for all students, which is why I am pleased that SPPL is now in a position to extend Library Go to Saint Paul private and charter schools.

 We learned some valuable lessons through our work with SPPS.
 This brochure provides an overview of the onboarding process.
 We also have resources available online, and, of course, SPPL staff members are available for guidance.